energietransitie/needforheat-p1-base-hardware/README.md

 JLCPCB provides detailed steps on their website to select component assembly, including wave soldering.
 For wave soldering or through-hole component assembly, specify this requirement when uploading your BOM and POS files.

-> After uploading BOM and CPL, you may be asked to select a component for Q3.
-You do not need to do so and can select 'do not place.
-For more information, see the [design document](docs/documentation.md#optional-components)
+> After uploading BOM and CPL, you may be asked to select a component for `Q3`.
+You do not need to do so and can select 'do not place'.
+For more information, see the [design document](docs/documentation.md#optional-components).